troycallen/enviro-llm/README.md

 ### Key Features
 - **Real-Time Monitoring**: Track energy consumption and resource usage with visual dashboards
-- **Ollama Benchmarking**: Automated energy and performance testing across different models and quantization levels
+- **Multi-Platform Benchmarking**: Automated energy and performance testing for Ollama, LM Studio, vLLM, text-generation-webui, and other OpenAI-compatible APIs
 - **CLI Tool**: Command-line interface for detecting and monitoring system stats and LLM processes
 - **Optimization Recommendations**: Hardware-specific suggestions for reducing energy consumption
 - **Quantization Comparison**: Compare Q4, Q8, and FP16 models with real energy and performance metrics